infobloxopen/themis/fake/README.md

-# themis fake
+# themis fake (only for local testing)

 This project acts as a fake of themis.
+If your application depends on themis, instead of connecting to a real themis endpoint, you can deploy this project to a local k3d on your computer.

 # Deploy themis fake to k3d